Add Polynomial-Fit FB

 Why should I use a Polynomial-Fit FB?

-With Inverse-Kinematics, your motion-design (that you design with MotionDesigner) is defined for a Tool/End-Effector.
+Typically, you design a motion (with MotionDesigner) for a Tool/End-Effector.
 Then, typically, you add more parts, which you join to the Tool-Part, to create a more complex kinematic-chain.
-Finally, you use a servo-motor to drive a part that in the kinematic-chain, that has a different motion to the Tool-Part.
+Finally, you use a servomotor to drive a part in the kinematic-chain, that has a different motion to the Tool-Part.

-While this is often satisfactory, it is often preferable to give the servo-controller a series of polynomials rather than a list of data-points.
+While this is frequently satisfactory, it is preferable to export to the servo-controller a series of polynomials rather than a list of data-points.

 The output from the Polynomial Fit FB is the best-fit motion to the data at its input-connector, but defined as a series of 5th order Polynomials.